mpdude/MinkExtension/doc/index.rst

 .. note::

-    The phar version of Mink comes bundled with all 5 drivers and you don't need to do anything except enabling them in order to use them.

-    But if you're using Composer, you need to install drivers that you need first:
+    You need to install drivers that you need through Composer:

-    - GoutteDriver - ``behat/mink-goutte-driver``
+    - BrowserKitDriver - ``behat/mink-browserkit-driver``
     - SeleniumDriver - ``behat/mink-selenium-driver``
     - Selenium2Driver (also used for SauceLabs and BrowserStack) - ``behat/mink-selenium2-driver``
     - SahiDriver - ``behat/mink-sahi-driver``